brodsa/mgv-vorau/README.md

 ---

 ## UX
-The purpose of the newly designed home page is mainly to enhance the presentation of the choir activities.
-This should attrackt fans, tourist, and potentially new members of the Choir Vorau.
-In future, the current members of the choir will also have the opporutity to see a detail gallery of all past events and concerts.
+The purpose of the newly designed home page is mainly to enhance the presentation of the choir's activities.
+This should attract fans, tourists, and potentially new members of the Choir Vorau.
+In the future, the current members of the choir will also have the opportunity to see a detailed gallery of all past events and concerts.

 ### User Stories

-**First Time Visitor Goals**
+**First-Time Visitor Goals**

-- As a first time visitor, I want to easily navigate throught the content of the webpage.
+- As a first-time visitor, I want to easily navigate through the content of the webpage.
-- As a firts time visitor, I want to visit the web page on my mobile phone.
+- As a first-time visitor, I want to visit the web page on my mobile phone.
-- As a first time visitor, I want to see samples of visual or audio presentation of some past concerts.
+- As a first-time visitor, I want to see samples of the visual or audio presentation of some past concerts.

 **Returning Visitor Goals**
 - As a returning visitor, I want to check the upcoming events.
 - As a returning visitor, I want to read about the choir and its members.
 - As a returning visitor, I want to easily contact the choir.
-- As a returning visitor, I want to follow the choir activies on social media.
+- As a returning visitor, I want to follow the choir's activities on social media.

 **Frequent Visitor Goals**
 - As a frequent user, I want to check the new upcoming events.
-- As a Frequent user, I want to see new photos or media from the choir activities.
+- As a frequent user, I want to see new photos or media from the choir activities.

 ### Opportunities